androidfanatic/Buddy/README.md

 Enable WiFi adb.

-Make sure phone and computer are in same network
+Make sure phone and computer are on the same network

 Note various IP addresses listed in the app.

-Run command on computer's terminal: adb connect <IP Address>:5555 to connect to adb over WiFi.
+Execute this command on computer's terminal: adb connect <IP Address>:5555 to connect to adb over WiFi.